Pipe Calculations

 \end{equation}

-The friction loss occurring along the pipe is found from the Darcy-Weisbach equation.
+Friction loss along the pipe is calculated using the Darcy–Weisbach equation.

 \begin{equation}\label{darcy}